Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: Earth attenuation and recoil spectrum

+The DM particles must travel through a few kilometers of rock before reaching the underground laboratory.
+The DM flux will be changed from $d\Phi_{\chi}/dT_{\chi}$ to $d\Phi_{\chi}/dT^z_{\chi}$, where $z$ represents the depth of rock through which incident DM particles pass.

+A Monte Carlo simulation package $\tt CJPL\_ESS$~\cite{cjpless} was developed to simulate the Earth shielding effect of CJPL, encompassing a detailed geometric model and the rock compositions of Jinping Mountain.
+In the $\tt CJPL\_ESS$ simulation framework, the initial DM particles of different masses are generated on a sphere concentric with Earth with a radius of $R_0 = R_{\oplus}+h$, where Earth's radius $R_{\oplus}$ is 6400 km and $h$ = 3 km.
+The kinetic energies of the initial DM particles are sampled according to the CRDM flux.
+Both the energy loss and the direction variation of a DM particle after each $\chi$-N scattering in Earth's crust are considered until it arrives at the underground laboratory after multiple scatterings.
+The number and energies of the DM particles arriving at the underground laboratory are counted to reconstruct the attenuated CRDM flux $\frac{d\Phi_{\chi}}{dT^z_{\chi}}$.

-For process with considerable momentum transfer, the impact of form factor can not be neglected, while in some previous analysis it is treated as unity for simplicity~\cite{CRDM_prl,CRDM_TJ,CRDM_ZYF}.
-The form factor suppression of cross section leads to larger mean-free-path and lower collision rates.
-Moreover, it reduces the energy-loss of DM particles such that the attenuated CRDM flux can extend to much higher energy than that in the case without considering the form factor, which significantly improves the sensitivity of the DD experiments to larger cross sections~\cite{es_zyf}.
-We take the effect of the form factor into account here with the CJPL\_ESS simulation package~\cite{cjpless}.
-The momentum transfer $Q$ of each scattering is sampled according to the form factor $G(Q^2)$.
-The dipole form factor in Eq.~\ref{form} is used here with the average $\Lambda = 220~\rm MeV$ for the erath crust~\cite{form_crust,p_he_form}.
-The outgoing DM particle energy and direction are sampled using Monte-Carlo methods.
-The DM flux at underground laboratory are calculated directly by the CJPL\_ESS simulation package.
+For relativistic CRDM particles with considerable kinetic energy, the momentum transfers in the $\chi$-N scattering process can be large; thus, the impact of the nuclear form factor of nuclei in Earth's crust cannot be neglected while it was treated as unity for simplicity in some previous analysis~\cite{CRDM_prl,CRDM_TJ,CRDM_ZYF}.
+The form factor suppression of the cross section results in a larger mean free path and lower collision rates.
+Furthermore, the energy losses of DM particles are reduced because the cross sections become smaller for large momentum transfer scenarios.
+The attenuated CRDM flux can extend to a considerably higher energy than that in the case without considering the form factor, which significantly improves the sensitivity of the DD experiments to larger cross sections~\cite{es_zyf}.
+We consider the effect of the form factor here in the $\tt CJPL\_ESS$ simulation package~\cite{cjpless}.
+The free-propagation length between two scatterings is sampled using the mean free path calculated via the total cross section obtained by integrating Eq.~\ref{form}.
+The momentum transfer $Q$ of each scattering is sampled according to the differential cross section corrected by the form factor $G(Q^2)$.
+The Helm form factor is used here for elements in Earth's crust~\cite{formfactor2}.

-The next step is to calculate the DM scattering with target nucleus in the detectors.
-The differential event rate is given by: